Waning Gibbous on

 Moon after ascending node

-5 days after ascending node on 1 November 2025 at 17:46 in ♓ Pisces.
-The Moon is located north of the ecliptic over the following 6 days, until the lunar orbit crosses from North to South in descending node on 14 November 2025 at 06:38 in ♍ Virgo.
+5 days after ascending node on 1 November 2025 at 17:46 in ♓ Pisces the Moon is positioned north of the ecliptic over the following 6 days until the lunar crosses the ecliptic again from North to South in descending node on 14 November 2025 at 06:38 in ♍ Virgo.

 Moon before northern standstill

-11 days since the previous standstill on 26 October 2025 at 12:50 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.457°, the lunar orbit is extending northward over the next day to face maximum declination of ∠28.387° at the point of next northern standstill on 8 November 2025 at 11:41 in ♊ Gemini.
+11 days since the last southern standstill on 26 October 2025 at 12:50 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.457° the lunar orbit is extending northward over the next day to face maximum declination of ∠28.387° at the point of next northern standstill on 8 November 2025 at 11:41 in ♊ Gemini.

 Syzygy in 12 days